Jaber-Saed/muslim-prayer-times/README.md

 - Users have the option to enable or disable the Azan sound, which will play at prayer times.
 - The default setting is off.
 - The Azan sound is played from an included MP3 file, providing an audible reminder for prayers.

+### Language Selection
+- Users can specify the language in which the names of prayers and times are displayed.
+- Configurable through the extension settings.

 ### Easy Configuration
 - The extension settings allow users to easily set their location and choose their preferred time format and notification preferences.